-You might also be interested to know how much tennis coaches make?
+You might also be interested to know how much tennis coaches make.

 Benefits of Becoming a Tennis Umpire

-There are a lot of benefits of becoming a tennis umpire but none of them can beat having the best seat in the house.
+There are a lot of benefits to becoming a tennis umpire but none of them can beat having the best seat in the house.
 Gym benefits, travel expenses, and uniforms customized by Ralph Lauren are also counted as benefits to umpires.

 Life of a Tennis Umpire